thephez/dash-docs/_includes/devdoc/guide_p2p_network.md

 {% autocrossref %}

-Bitcoin Core 0.10.0 uses an initial block download (IBD) method called *headers-first*.
+Dash Core 0.12.0 uses an initial block download (IBD) method called *headers-first*.
 The goal is to download the headers for the best [header chain][/en/glossary/header-chain]{:#term-header-chain}{:.term}, partially validate them as best as possible, and then download the corresponding blocks in parallel.
 This